Kouric/CodePath-PJW/README.md

 **Required Must-have Stories**

 * User can listen to music
+* User has a launch screen with buttons for login/logout (COMPLETED)
 * User can log in (in progress)
 * User can log out (in progress)